amardeep2006/camunda-okta-oidc-sso/README.md

-# camunda-okta-oidc-sso
-Implement Okta Single Sign On in Camunda Webapps
+The example to implement okta sso in Camunda for Oauth2.0 flow.